deliveroo/routemaster/INTERNALS.md

 `topics`

-  A set of topic names.
+  The set of topic names.

+`subscription`

+  The set of subscriber UUIDs.

 `topic/{name}`

-  A metadata has about a topic.
-Hash keys:
+  A hash containing metadata has about a topic.
+Keys:
-  - `publisher`: the UUID of the (singly authorized) publisher for that topic.
+  - `publisher`: the UUID of the (singly authorized) publisher
-  - `last_event`: a dump of the last event seend for this topic.
+  - `last_event`: a dump of the last event sent

-`{topic}_cumulative_count`

-  The accumulated number of events for that topic.
+  - `counter`: the cumulative number of events received

 `subscribers/{topic}`